linndend/Checker/README.md

-# Checker
-For checker airdrop via API
+# For checker airdrop via API

+# Change API web on checker.js
+Setup your address and chain airdrop in wallets.json